green-button/green-button.github.io/developers/index.md

 <p>So all the <a
  href="https://github.com/energyos/OpenESPI-Common-java/blob/master/etc/espiDerived.xsd">espiDerived.xsd</a>
-entities are always contained in a feed and the entry/contents describe the ESPI entity itself.
+entities may be contained in a feed and the entry/contents describe the ESPI entity itself.
 In addition, you need to construct (during the parse if possible for you) the associations that need to exist between the ESPI entities.
 The <em>&lt;link&gt;</em> tags are quite important for use during parsing of the Green Button data.
 These links allow you to know which <em>MeterReading</em>s are